HansjoergW/sec-fincancial-statement-data-set/README.md

 ````

 Next there are two methods which return the metadata of the reports that a company has filed.
 The result is either
-return as a list of `IndexReport` instances, if you use the method `get_all_company_reports` or as pandas dataframe if
+returned as a list of `IndexReport` instances, if you use the method `get_all_company_reports` or as pandas dataframe if
 you use the method `get_all_company_reports_df`.
 Both method can take an optional parameter forms, which defines the
 type of the report that shall be returned.
 For instance, if you are only interested in the annual and quarterly report,
 set forms to `["10-K", "10-Q"]`.